iwdath/industrial-plus/technomagic-1.19.2-forge/README.md

 - **`used by:`** If it's a lib, the mods that use it are listed here.
 - **`installation side:`** Indicates whether the mod is intended for the <kbd>**client-side**</kbd> or <kbd>**server-side**</kbd>.

-This structure allows users to tailor the pack to their needs.
+This structure allows users to tailor the modpack to their preferences.

 ### Mods <kbd>**56**</kbd>